Utartizan/-Stock-Volatility-Forecasting-Analysis-Tool/README.md

 ```bash
 pip install streamlit pandas numpy yfinance arch plotly statsmodels
 ```
+## Tech Stack
+- **Programming Language**: Python
+- **Website Framework**: Streamlit
+- **Data Retrieval**: yFinance
+- **Data Processing**: Pandas and Numpy
+- **Statistical Modelling**: Arch and Statsmodels
+- **Visualisation**: Plotly
+- **Dev Tools**: Terminal/Shell and Python Env

 ## To-Do List
 1. Fix the GARCH model, ensure it displays on the chart as well as ensuring that the error on the bottom no longer persists.
+[Done]
 2. Buttons on the small stock plot are visible and makes the sidebar look clutter-y, fix that too.
+[Done]
 3. Include multiple GARCH variants (such as EGARCH and TGARCH) for further options, allow users to specify model parameters.
+[Partially Done, only TGARCH]
 4. Improve the results and interpretations section.
 Not a lot of people can be well versed in this sort of stuff.
 In simple terms what do the following results mean?
+[Done]
 5. Performance metrics?
 Perhaps include backtest features to compare the forecasts to RMSE, MAE, etc.